 When we are full of gratitude, we are full of new life.
 Gratitude is food for our souls that gives energy that cannot be matched.

-I would like to share my dream with you: No more nuclear weapons on our planet because if nuclear weapons are used they will kill a multitude of our brothers and sisters and devastate our environment.
+I would like to share my dream with you: No more nuclear weapons on our planet because, if nuclear weapons are used, they will kill a multitude of our brothers and sisters and devastate our environment.
 When my dream becomes a reality, the war industry will find wonderful new industries to nurture life rather than destroy life.

-The money made available from stopping war will make it possible for the billions who go to bed hungry every night to delight, at last, with a full stomach and a decent house to live in.
+The money made available from stopping war will make it possible for the millions who go to bed hungry every night to delight, at last, with a full stomach and a decent house to live in.
 These same people will have health care and comfort in their last years.

 In the gospel, Jesus rejoiced when one leper returned to give thanks for his healing.
 It is not hard to imagine how many of the poor in our world would wholeheartedly give thanks to the Lord Jesus if their families had food, housing, education, health care, jobs and the opportunity to worship their loving God on a regular basis.

 All is possible if only we listen to the Holy Spirit who is the source of wisdom and love.
 The Spirit says: “Choose life, not death.”
 For example, the United States alone spends over $52 billion annually on nuclear weapons.
 This is enough to meet the Millennium Development Goals on poverty alleviation.
 If only we would stop war then every person can have all their human needs answered.
 Let’s join hands and build a new world.
 Jesus is counting on us.